FortiShield/MergeMate/docs/docs/usage-guide/automations_and_usage.md

 ## GitHub App

 !!! note "Configurations for MergeMate Pro"
-    MergeMate Pro for GitHub is an App, hosted by CodiumAI.
+    MergeMate Pro for GitHub is an App, hosted by KhulnaSoft.
 So all the instructions below are relevant also for MergeMate Pro users.
     Same goes for [GitLab webhook](#gitlab-webhook) and [BitBucket App](#bitbucket-app) sections.

 ### GitHub app automatic tools when a new PR is opened